What Your Tax Information Can Tell You About Your Business

 However, I am an expert at helping clients discover what story their financial records tell about their business.
 To figure out your taxes, you must painstakingly gather financial information from many different sources.
 Once you’ve done that, you might as well get as much value from the information as possible.

-2020, in particular, is a year in which your company’s story probably changed.
-Even if you’re planning—and hoping!—never to have another year like that, it’s still valuable to discover what your year-end records have to tell you.
+For example, 2020 was a year in which your company’s story probably changed dramatically.
+Even if you never have another year like it (fingers crossed!), it’s still valuable to discover what your year-end tax records have to tell you.
 Think of it as a stress test.
 The process of figuring out what your company can withstand tells you a lot about your strengths and areas for focus.
-Your tax records can give you a good idea about which products or services are resilient during an economic downturn.
+Your tax information can give you a good idea about which products or services are resilient during an economic downturn.

 That information can help you make decisions about how to invest time and money to maximize profits in the future.

-Like many companies, you may have made your business leaner and meaner during the pandemic.
+Like many Montgomery County-based companies, you may have made your business leaner and meaner during the pandemic.
 What impact did that have?
 Maybe your margins went up—suggesting your business may not have needed all those pre-pandemic expenses.
 Or maybe being lean hurt your company.
 Either way, it’s good to know.

 Other Financial Record Questions to Address

 Is your business booming?
 Great!
 If you want to keep the momentum going, analyze your accounts for other types of valuable information.
 Maybe it’s time to take the leap into a higher tax bracket in order for your business to grow.
 Perhaps you’re experiencing high turnover in your team members.
 Maybe it’s time to reexamine your staff deployment and compensation strategies.

-Scrutinize your expenses.
+You should also scrutinize your expenses.
 Often many small decisions accumulate, adding up to expenses that do not necessarily reflect your overall goals.
 Investigate how each expense is contributing to the bottom line.
 Is there one category that is taking up too much of your budget?
 Or maybe you’re paying for expenses you’re not using.
-Do you have a software subscription out there in the ether that you completely forgot about?
+For instance, is there a software subscription out there in the ether that you completely forgot about?